dustykeyboard/programming-the-other-stuff/outline.md

 ## Testing

+> Making sure you know if it doesn't work

 Testing is how you know something works.

 You can manually test something in a browser, and know it works for now, on _your_ computer.
 But _writing_ means you know it will continue to work (until the test fails).

-Javascript unit testing for small things,
+Javascript unit testing for small things, functions or _units_ of code.
+These should ideally be ...

-Integration testing, "automated browser testing".
+Integration testing, "automated browser testing", tests a whole application's stack, from DNS to server to rendering to application code.

 ## Version Control

+> git good

 Version Control is crucial in software development.